-On the eve of the twentieth edition, the ACP suggests analysing the trends of Paris-Brest-Paris through three indicators measured with the 46704 registrations that have been recorded since 1931 and which constitute our database.
+After the twentieth edition, the ACP suggests analysing the trends of Paris-Brest-Paris through three indicators measured with the 53524 registrations that have been recorded since 1931, and which constitute our database.
 Our data is made of proportions of French people, women and finally these people’s average age.

 Globalization of Paris-Brest-Paris